tecton-ai/tecton-http-client-java/README.md

 Update `tecton.properties` with your cluster url and run the Demo file to query the feature services needed.

+## Before Opening a PR

+* Please run pre-commit on your staged files to ensure that the changes are correctly formatted.
+* Please run `./gradlew clean build` to ensure that your changes pass the build
+* Please add unit tests if possible to test the new code changes

 ## License

 The project is licensed